Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 Restart Windows

 ### Run the environment

-Run the `Universe GTAV.bat` file on the desktop of the AMI or in PowerShell
+Open <kbd>run.bat</kbd> or run the following command in Powershell

 ```
 python $env:UNIVERSE_WINDOWS_ENVS_DIR/vnc-gtav/run_vnc_env.py
 ```

-The run script will start GTAV if it's not started and send keys to load <kbd>Story Mode</kbd> if it's not already loaded.
+The run script will now start GTAV if it's not started and send keys to load <kbd>Story Mode</kbd> if it's not already loaded.

 Note that closing your RDP session will kill the environment.
-The logout link on the desktop is an attempt to circumvent this behavior, but it does not always work and can change the chrome of the GTA window.
-(Help wanted!).

 *ProTip*: To get back to the desktop from the game on hit the Windows key twice, or Alt+Tab